lyfofvipin/MyBloger/README.md

 # MyBloger-
-A test Django Application based on bloger.
+A test Django Application based on bloger app.